morea-framework/morea-framework.github.io/src/userguide.md

     <li><a href="{{ site.baseurl }}/schedule/">Schedule</a></li>
 {% endraw %}

-Important Note: the calendar events will not be displayed when you run the site locally.
+**Step 5.
+Test your calendar.**  Now commit your changes to GitHub, and retrieve your site's Schedule page from the GitHub site.
+You should see your calendar and the test event.
+Note that calendar events will not be displayed when you run the site locally.
 They will only display once you publish your site on GitHub and display the page there.

 ## Add a News page